‘TERRA INCOGNITA’ My first CD recording, 1990 Munich.

 2020 marks the thirtieth anniversary of my first-ever CD: Terra Incognita – ‘No Goal But the Path’.
 Here are extracts from my diaries of the time.

 As background I should explain that with my German partner Rasamaya, I had flown into Munich in early spring 1990, having left Pune shortly after Osho left his body in January, and briefly tried – and rejected- Australia as a place to live.

 Fri 4th May

 For the first weeks I’m walking around with no money in my pocket, carefully buying the cheapest food.
 We quickly learn that almost none of the ‘precious’ stones we invested our money on in Australia will sell.
 I’m pointed to the only Indian restaurant in town interested in live music and soon face typical Indian delays in firming up a deal.
-How desperately I could use the sixty DM that I’m told they pay!
+How desperately I could use the sixty Deutschemarks that I’m told they pay!

 I may not have much in my pocket, but in my heart I’m carrying some of the juiciest music I’ve ever heard – live from Buddha Hall, Osho Commune, Pune.

 How to get a job in the face of German bureaucracy?
 I can’t get a Gewerbe ‘til I have an Auftenhalterlaubnis, which I can’t get until my tax is settled with the Finanzamt, which can’t be done until I have Versicherung…